-Miracle Hill’s name developed from a miracle on “The Hill” at Miracle Hill Children’s Home situated at the foot of Table Rock.
+Miracle Hill’s name developed from a miracle on “The Hill” at Miracle Hill Children’s Home situated in the foothills near Table Rock.
 Volunteer construction workers prayed that the rain would hold off around their site – and it did – on what is now known as Miracle Hill.
-Today, Miracle Hill Ministries helps provide miracles to others by restoring hope to those who have often lost everything.

 Serving The Upstate for More Than 80 Years

 Through Christ’s provision, hard work, dedication, and the support of our generous sponsors and partners, we’re able to serve thousands of people in need in the Upstate each year.
 And while we’re humbled to be able to help so many people move toward stability and wholeness, we haven’t lost sight of where we came from.

 Miracle Hill’s leadership team has fostered an environment where service towards others guides everything we do as an organization.
 Get to know the people who have helped make all this possible.